industrial-edge/jenkins-cicd/pipeline/README.md

     - Repository name
     - Choose public repository
     ```
 *Note: Public repository is chosen to shorten the lenght of this documentation.
 You can also select private but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
-See: [jenkins with private github reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*
+See: [jenkins-with-private-github-reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*

 <img src="graphics/create_repo.gif" width="1000"/>

-4) Clone this repository to your local development PC using `git clone <repositoryURL>` command.
+4) Clone this repository to your local development device using `git clone <repositoryURL>` command.

 5) Open VS code inside of an empty folder.

-6) Copy application file from either shell or docker [src](./src) folder to your empty folder (use your prefered one).
+6) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to your empty folder.

-7) Push this code to your repository by running this commands in terminal:
+7) Push this code to your repository by running this commands in your terminal:

     ```bash
     git init